Ken Chu

 Ken Chu (朱孝天 (Zhū Xiàotiān); born January 15, 1979) is a Taiwanese singer and actor.
-He was a member of Taiwanese boy group F4.
+He is known for his time as a member of Taiwanese boy group F4, as well as his work in solo music, film, and television.

-Biography
+Early life

 Chu was born in Taipei, Taiwan.
+Raised by a single mother, he was sent to Singapore to attend Boon Lay Secondary School.
+He returned to Taiwan at the age of seventeen.

+Career

+2001-2005: Breakthrough and F4

-Raised by a single mother, he was sent to Singapore for school when young.
-At 17, he returned to Taiwan, where he worked as a waiter until he was discovered by TV producer Chai Zhiping, who cast him in the TV series Meteor Garden (2001), its supplementary mini-series, Meteor Rain (2001), and its sequel, Meteor Garden II (2002).
-With the huge success of Meteor Garden, Chu with three other co-stars formed boy group F4, the name of the fictional group from the show.
-Chu was the lead in Sky of Love (2003) and Tokyo Trial (2006).
-In 2007, Chu starred alongside Iza Calzado in the movie Batanes: Sa Dulo ng Walang Hanggan, directed by Adolf Alix.
+Chu worked as a waiter in Taiwan until he was discovered by TV producer Chai Zhiping, who was working on the television series Meteor Garden (2001).
+Meteor Garden and its sequel, Meteor Garden II (2002), became Chu's breakthrough role.
+The drama was a massive success across Asia.
+Today, the series is credited with the establishment of the idol drama genre.
+Chu and his three co-stars formed the boyband F4, named after the fictional group from the show.
+F4 signed a record deal with Sony Music Taiwan and released their debut album, Meteor Rain, in 2001.
+The following year, they released their second album, Fantasy 4ever.

+2005-2010: Solo music and acting

+After F4 released Fantasy 4ever, Chu and the other members decided to pursue their own solo music and alternate creative paths.
 In January 2005, he released his debut solo album, On Ken's Time.
 The tracks "永不停止" (Never Stopping) and "La La La" were nominated for Top 10 Gold Songs at the Hong Kong TVB8 Awards, presented by television station TVB8, in 2005.

+Outside of music, Chu made his film debut as the lead in Sky of Love (2003) and Tokyo Trial (2006).
+In 2007, Chu starred alongside Iza Calzado in the movie Batanes: Sa Dulo ng Walang Hanggan, directed by Adolf Alix.
 In 2006, he released a cookbook, Mei Wei Guan Xi (Delicious Relations) in Taiwan, China, and Japan.
+He also played the main lead in the Chinese comedy stage play, "Love on A Two Street/He and His Two Wives", which played across China from November 2009 to February 2010.

-On February 24 and 25, 2007, he held his first solo concert in Japan.
-In 2009, he had a falling-out with his label over his second and final album, as the label failed to meet the production budget.
-After his ten-year management contract expired—during which he often struggled with depression due to high pressure and media scrutiny—Chu’s career declined.
+In February 2007, Chu held his first solo concert in Japan.
+Later that same year, F4 released their third and final album Waiting For You before disbanding in 2009..
+Not long after, Chu had a falling-out with his label over what would be his second and final album, as the label failed to meet the production budget.
+After his ten-year management contract expired, Chu struggled with depression due to high pressure and intense media scrutiny.